Tellusant/docs/papers/index.md

-# Academic Papers et Plus
+# Scientific Papers et Plus
 This page covers academic papers by Tellusant members and our chairman's doctoral dissertation

 ---